 Keep in mind that our beloved weed had been classified as a Schedule 1 substance, along with heroin, LSD, and ecstasy!

 This set the stage for the infamous “war on drugs” and dragged cannabis through the mud even more.
 Misconceptions surrounding cannabis and hemp grew at an alarming rate, stifling the growth of both industries.

 The Medical Marijuana Movement and Legalization

-In the last decades of the twentieth century, there was a dramatic shift in public opinion regarding cannabis and hemp as scientists and doctors began proving that cannabis had medical benefits.
+The history of cannabis and hemp in the United States teaches us so much, especially when we look at it from a medical perspective.
+For instance, in the last decades of the twentieth century, there was a dramatic shift in public opinion regarding cannabis and hemp as scientists and doctors began proving that cannabis had medical benefits.

 Around this same time, the AIDS epidemic swept the nation.
 By the 1980s and 1990s, it disproportionately affected the LGBTQ+ community, and many sought out cannabis to treat their symptoms.

 Individuals most affected by the devastating effects of the disease pushed the hardest to legalize medical marijuana.
 And finally, in 1996, it was legalized on the state level in California with Proposition 215.